fvm/super-duper-barnacle/README.md

 In order, solutions

 ### Language
-Try it in Go first, Java second, Python third (because `import allthethings`).
+Try it in Go first, Java second, Python third (because I'll probably not get it to work and Python fixes everything with `import all_the_things` and done).

 ### Toolset
 Try it with as little frameworks or external tools as possible, except for build toolchains and utilities like logging, annotations, etc.